-College students successfully completing a Certificate course in Year 11 will be awarded credits towards their Queensland Certificate of Education (QCE).
+College students successfully completing a Certificate course in Year 11 and 12 will be awarded credits towards their Queensland Certificate of Education (QCE).

-Certificate III in Fitness (Year 12) - 8 QCE Credits
+- Certificate II in Sport and Recreation (Year 12) 4 QCE Credits - Certificate III in Fitness (Year 12) 8 QCE Credits

 Students will require a Unique Student Identifier (USI) number prior to enrolling into a VET course either through Highfields State Secondary College or another RTO.
-The process for applying for a USI number will be detailed for students during year 10.
+The process for applying for a USI number will be detailed for students during Year 10.